google/t5patches/README.md

 When undesirable patterns can be expressed either as examples with specific undesired tokens or simple rules applied to specific tokens, targeted training can be a good choice for controlling generations.

 #### Implementation Details
-To test corrective and negative training within one unified framework, we developed a set of feature converters (code) that take in data containing both “negative_targets” and “corrected_targets” entries and determine the targets to be used in training, alongside their associated weights.
-We also developed  new encoder-decoder models that utilize a different loss to handle outputs with both positive and negative weights (code TODO).
+To test corrective and negative training within one unified framework, we developed a set of feature converters that take in data containing both “negative_targets” and “corrected_targets” entries and determine the targets to be used in training, alongside their associated weights.
+We also developed  new encoder-decoder models that utilize a different loss to handle outputs with both positive and negative weights.

 #### How to use
 For corrective training, once the corrective outputs are created, one can simply finetune on such outputs using the standard fine-tuning api.
 (We had tested other forms of setting weights to the corrections, but none seemed significantly better than typical finetuning to justify suggesting an alternative approach.)